 If you are purchasing a large quantity of pickleball equipment (for schools, YMCA, community center, summer camps, etc) wood paddles can be a decent option.
 These type of sports programs were paddles are heavily used, the wood can take quite a beating so can be a good option due to durability and low cost.

 Wood paddles can also be a good solution when you have visitors coming to visit (i.e. grandkids flying down to FL for visit).
-It’s an easy way to have a few extra paddles around for kids or friends that want to try their hand at pickleball.
+It’s an easy way to have a few extra paddles around for rookies or friends that want to try their hand at pickleball.

-The majority of graphite pickleball paddles weigh from 6 to 9 ounces.
+The majority weigh from 6 to 9 ounces.
 Graphite paddles are also built with a core (Nomex, aluminum or polymer) similar to composite paddles.
-The graphite face on both sides of the paddle co is what differentiates this type of pickleball paddle.
+The graphite face on both sides of the paddle is what differentiates this type of pickleball paddle.

 The basic difference between the three common types of composite cores:

-Nomex core has many tech applications and in recent years has been used to create durable pickleball paddles.
-The process starts with material resembling cardboard which is subsequently dipped in resin to create a very durable material that can be used to construct paddles by arranging it in a honeycomb pattern.
+Nomex™ has many tech applications and in recent years has been used to create durable pickleball paddles.
+The process starts with a material resembling cardboard which is subsequently dipped in resin to create a very durable material that can be used to construct paddles by arranging it in a honeycomb pattern.

 If noise is a potential issue where you play pickleball, buying a polymer paddle is the safest option.

 However, some clubs have come up with lists of paddles that are either Approved (Green Zone) or Banned (Red Zone) base on the noise that each paddle produces so if that is the case where you live, just buying a polymer core may no be enough.

-For most players, we recommend sticking to the classic, oversize or wide-body or paddle.
-The extra long ‘blade’ style paddle would be more of a specialty paddle for a more experienced player looking for added reach.
-And if you are planning on participating in tournament play, make sure your new paddle falls within USAPA guidelines.
+For most players, we recommend sticking to the classic or wide-body shaped paddle.
+The extra-long ‘blade’ style pickleball paddle would more appropriate for an experienced player looking for added reach.
+Also, if you are planning to play singles-then these would be a good match.
+If you are planning on participating in tournament play, make sure your new pickleball paddle falls within USAPA guidelines.

 Although you can drop well over $100 on a good quality paddle there are plenty of affordable options and compared to sports like golf, the total investment in pickleball equipment is pretty low.

-Wood paddles are by far the cheapest pickleball paddles available on the market.
+Wood pickleball paddles are by far the cheapest pickleball paddles available on the market.
 Normally made of 7 ply maple or Baltic birch wood, these paddles are the most affordably priced.
 You can currently find the lowest priced wooden paddles for around $10 up to about $25 for the most expensive wood options.

-Usually made of some form or honeycomb polymer core, these composite club paddles are durable and long term will stand up better to repeated wear and tear compared to a wooden paddle that will begin to chip along the edges and at some point may break down where the individual layers of wood begin to separate or “de-laminate”.
-Club paddles are normally price one step up from wood in the roughly $30-$35 range.
+Usually made of some form or honeycomb polymer core, these composite club paddles are durable and long term will stand up better to repeated wear and tear compared to a wooden pickleball paddle that will begin to chip along the edges and at some point may break down where the individual layers of wood begin to separate or “de-laminate”.
+Club paddles are normally priced one step up from wood in the roughly $30-$35 range.